skyvers/skyve-dev-guide/_pages/concepts.md

 ### Rendering Modes
 Skyve has two rendering modes to suit different user agents/device types.
-Skyve applications will (by default) automatically switch to use the most suitable rendering for the user agent or device type.
+Skyve applications will (by default) automatically switch to use the most suitable rendering for the user agent or device type it detects.

 ![Rendering Modes](../assets/images/concepts/concepts_rendering_modes.png "Rendering Modes")